Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+####Version 1.8.6
+* Added `ui-keyboard-has-focus`
+ * This class is added to the keyboard when it opens
+ * If the keyboard has `alwaysOpen` set to `true`, the currently focused keyboard will have this class applied.
+ * In the base css, the z-index of this class is slightly bigger than the open keyboard.

 ####Version 1.8.5
 * Added Russian layout - thanks to Yury Kotlyarov (https://github.com/yura).
 * Added `alwaysOpen` option